Marc Carroll: 1996–1999

 The Hormones were a rock band formed in London in 1996.
 Carroll was the sole songwriter for the group, whose sound was described as a mixture between Teenage Fanclub and Stiff Little Fingers.
-Carroll was the founding member and songwriter for the band who released their debut single in 1996 as part of the Trade2/Island records singles club.
+Carroll was a founder of the band, who released their debut single in 1996 as part of the Trade2/Island records singles club.
 The band members were Jez Housden on Bass and former Guns n' Wankers and Wildhearts drummer, Pat Walters.
 The group eventually signed to Richard Branson's V2 label and released 5 singles.
 The third single "Mr. Wilson" was Carroll's tribute to Brian Wilson of The Beach Boys, the lyrics almost entirely consisting of Beach Boys song titles.
 Brian Wilson heard the track and Carroll was invited to the legendary songwriter's birthday show at New York City's Beacon Theatre in 1999.
-An album, Where Old Ghosts Meet (a reference from On Raglan Road by Patrick Kavanagh) was released in 1998 but deleted the same week.
+An album, Where Old Ghosts Meet (a reference from On Raglan Road by Patrick Kavanagh), was released in 1998 but deleted the same week.
 It has been listed in a book 101 Irish Records You Need to Hear Before You Die.

-The band featured in the wedding episode of US TV show Friends.
-A track written by Carroll and originally issued as a B-side, "Tired Old Souls", was featured in the program.
+The band featured in the wedding episode of US TV show Friends - a track written by Carroll and originally issued as a B-side, "Tired Old Souls", was featured.
 The band toured consistently throughout the UK and Europe.
-Carroll also performed with the Scottish Poet/Songwriter Eric Bogle at the Weavers Club in London in 1996.
-The band opened for The Cranberries on a European tour in 1999.
-A 2CD edition of the album was issued in Japan on the Excellent label in 2002 in a limited run of 1000 copies.
+Carroll also performed with the Scottish Poet/Songwriter Eric Bogle at the Weavers Club in London in 1996 and the band opened for The Cranberries on a European tour in 1999.
+A 2-CD edition of the album was issued in Japan on the Excellent label in 2002 in a limited run of 1000 copies.
 The bonus disc featured B-sides and unreleased material.
 A second pressing of the vinyl edition was issued on the Velvet label in Japan in a pressing of 500 copies.
-The band split in 1999 after a show in Madrid, Spain and the recorded output remains out of print.
-A multi disc (6CD) bootleg set, "On A Quiet Street – The Complete Where Old Ghosts Meet Sessions" was released on the Last Waltz label in Japan in 2003.
-It included demos, outtakes, alternate mixes, radio sessions and unreleased material.
-Carroll has never performed any of these songs live since 1999.
-The Hormones released 5 singles from the Where Old Ghosts Meet album, with each single featuring 3 exclusive non album B-sides which added up to 15 extra songs that were not included on the original album.
+The group split in 1999 after a show in Madrid, Spain and the recorded output remains out of print.
+A multi disc (6CD) bootleg set was released on the Last Waltz label in Japan in 2003; it included demos, outtakes, alternate mixes, radio sessions and unreleased material.
+The group released 5 singles from the Where Old Ghosts Meet album, with each single featuring 3 exclusive non-album B-sides, which added up to 15 extra songs that were not included on the original album.